usualoma/mt-data-api-react/README.md

 # MT Data API React.

-This tool render contents retrieved via the Data API, with MTML template.
+This tool enables you to render contents retrieved via the Data API, with MTML template.

 ## Screenshot